Meghalaya: Religion

 Hindus are the largest religious minority in Meghalaya with 11.52% of the total state's population as of 2011 census Hindus are concentrated mainly in West Garo Hills, East Khasi Hills and Ri-Bhoi with 19.11 per cent, 17.55 per cent and 11.96 per cent respectively.
-The Nartiang Durga Temple is a major Hindu temple in Meghalaya and it is one of the 51 Shakti peethas on Earth.
+The Nartiang Durga Temple is a major Hindu temple in Meghalaya and it is one of the 51 Shakta pithas on Earth.

+Indigenous Faiths is followed by 8.7% of population.
+The indigenous faiths of Meghalaya are Niamtre, followed by Jaintia people, Niam Khasi and Niam Tynrai, followed by Khasi tribe and Songsarek followed by the Garo people.